WPGC Playlist

 you will need Adobe Acrobat Reader installed.

-Chart Notes: The Beatles command an astonishing feat, capturing all six of the top six positions on WPGC's Top Ten with 'Can't Buy Me Love' bumping 'Till There Was You' at #5, and joins 'I Want To Hold Your Hand', 'She Loves You', 'Please, Please Me' and 'All My Lovin' locked in place for a month at #1 - #4 respectively, while 'Twist And Shout' moves from #7 - #6.
+Chart Notes: The Beatles command an astonishing feat, capturing all six of the top six positions on WPGC's Top Ten with 'Can't Buy Me Love' bumping 'Till There Was You' at #5, and joins 'I Want To Hold Your Hand', 'She Loves You', 'Please, Please Me' (those three songs would go on to end the year as the #1, #2 & #4 songs on the WPGC Top 100 of 1964) and 'All My Lovin' locked in place for a month at #1 - #4 respectively, while 'Twist And Shout' moves from #7 - #6.
 Ironically, the #7 song is Elvis', 'It Hurts Me', no doubt an apt title in light of the Fab Four's complete dominance of the charts!

 'I Want To Hold Your Hand' still clings to the #1 perch at WEAM, WWDC and WHMC, leaps from #10 - #1 at WINX, remains at #7 on Milt Grant's Network and finally falls out of the Top Ten at WEEL.